TIMELESS COUNCIL

 -

-executive and legislative efforts, aiming to enhance the COAS experience and make a lasting impact for students. -
+The new Policy committee for Timeless Council, and the HUSA Executive worked together to combine executive and legislative efforts, aiming to enhance the COAS experience and make a lasting impact for students.
+Two bills were passed, with the Access to Success Act creating and institutionalizing the Feed the Herd Initiative.

 To increase accessibility, all Executive Board members, Directors, Chairs, and COAS leaders across all branches will be introduced, along with their contact information.